22Neves/devsite-docs/guides/checkout-api-orders/integration-model.en.md

 - [**Create and process order**](/developers/en/reference/order/online-payments/create/post): responsible for creating the order and simultaneously processing the transaction.
 - [**Get order**](/developers/en/reference/order/online-payments/get-order/get): allows you to obtain information about an order, including its status in real time.
 - [**Capture order**](/developers/en/reference/order/online-payments/capture/post): enables the capture of the authorized amount of an order.
 This option is only valid for credit cards.
-- [**Cancel order**](/developers/en/reference/order/online-payments/cancel-order/post): responsible for canceling an existing order that has not yet been processed/ finalized.
+- [**Cancel order**](/developers/en/reference/order/online-payments/cancel-order/post): responsible for canceling an existing order that has not yet been processed/finalized.
 - [**Refund order**](/developers/en/reference/order/online-payments/refund/post): in automatic mode, total or partial refunds can be created for a payment.
 The order will be fully refunded if all transactions are refunded completely.
    - **Total refund**: the value to be refunded should not be indicated in the request’s `body`, that must be empty.
    - **Partial refund**: the amount to be refunded must be specified in the request’s `body` along with de transaction ID.
 All other transactions will remain as they are, and only the modified transaction will be refunded.